joelparkerhenderson/stable-diffusion-macos-install-help/README.md

 curl -O -L https://huggingface.co/stabilityai/stable-diffusion-2-base/resolve/main/512-base-ema.ckpt
 ```

-We prefer to put the file in its own directory so it's easier to access for all our macOS users:
+We prefer to move the file into its own directory because that makes it easier to use among all the system users:

 ```sh
 % sudo mkdir -p /opt/stable-diffusion-checkpoints/2.0/